IBM/BluePic/Docs/CloudFunctions.md

 For general Cloud Functions details, be sure to review the complete [Cloud Functions documentation](https://new-console.ng.bluemix.net/docs/openwhisk/index.html)

-You can monitor Cloud Functions activity using the [IBM Bluemix Cloud Functions Dashboard](https://new-console.ng.bluemix.net/openwhisk/dashboard), or by using the commdand line `wsk activation poll` command.
+You can monitor Cloud Functions activity using the [IBM Bluemix Cloud Functions Dashboard](https://new-console.ng.bluemix.net/openwhisk/dashboard), or by using the commdand line `bx wsk activation poll` command.
 The dashboard provides a visual experience where you can drill into details for each request.
 The CLI command provides you with a sequential output stream.

 There are two very important things to know when developing Cloud Functions actions:
-* Swift compiler error messages are in both the `wsk activation poll` output, and also in the stderr result of the `wsk action invoke` command.
+* Swift compiler error messages are in both the `bx wsk activation poll` output, and also in the stderr result of the `bx wsk action invoke` command.
 Pay attention to both.
-* Swift `print()` or Node.js `console.log()` commands invoked from inside of Cloud Functions actions will also be visible in the `wsk activation poll` output.
+* Swift `print()` or Node.js `console.log()` commands invoked from inside of Cloud Functions actions will also be visible in the `bx wsk activation poll` output.
 In Swift, if your print statements aren't working, try adding this `setbuf(stdout, nil)` before logging anything.

 These can be extremely helpful for debugging Cloud Functions actions.
 Since you cannot connect a debugger with breakpoints to an Cloud Functions action, excessive use of print() statements and using early `return` values at interim steps are your best routes for debugging values during Cloud Functions development - just be sure to remove or comment-out your debug `return` statements before making the actions live for production use.